jrasmusson/swiftui/Dataflow/HowItWorks/README.md

 }
 ```

-In order to track changes of state in structs, SwiftUI created the @State and @Binding wrappers.
+In order to track changes of state in structs, SwiftUI created the @State and @Binding property wrappers.

 ### @State

 - A property wrapper for keeping track of transient data owned by the view.
 - Add the @State property wrapper to any value type state you want the view to track.
-- That state will be tracked transiently for the life time of the view.
+- SwiftUI will track that state for the life time of the view.

 ```swift